Neutron diffraction: 1950–60s

-The development of neutron sources such as reactors and spallation sources emerged.
+The development of neutron sources such as nuclear reactors and spallation sources emerged.
 This allowed high-intensity neutron beams, enabling advanced scattering experiments.
-Notably, the high flux isotope reactor (HFIR) at Oak Ridge and Institut Laue Langevin (ILL) in Grenoble, France, emerged as key institutions for neutron scattering studies.
+Notably, the High Flux Isotope Reactor (HFIR) at Oak Ridge and Institut Laue–Langevin (ILL) in Grenoble, France emerged as key institutions for neutron scattering studies.

 1970–1980s

-This period saw major advancements in neutron scattering techniques by developing techniques to explore different aspects of material science, structure and behaviour.
+This period saw major advancements in neutron scattering techniques by developing techniques to explore different aspects of material science: structure and behaviour.

-Small angle neutron scattering (SANS): Used to investigate large-scale structural features in materials.
+Small-angle neutron scattering (SANS): Used to investigate large-scale structural features in materials.
 The works of Glatter and Kratky also helped in the advancements of this method, though it was primarily developed for X-rays.

 Inelastic neutron scattering (INS): Provides insights into the dynamic process at the microscopic level.
 Majorly used to examine atomic and molecular motions.

 In 1949, Ernest Wollan and Clifford Shull conducted experiments using a double-crystal neutron spectrometer positioned on the southern side of the ORNL graphite reactor to collect data.

 1990-present

 Recent advancements focus on improved sources, using sophisticated detectors and enhanced computational techniques.
-Spallation sources have been developed at SNS (Spallation Neutron Source) in the U.S. and ISIS Neutron and Muon Source in the U.K., which can generate pulsed neutron beams for time-of-flight experiments.
-Neutron imaging and reflectometry were also developed, which are powerful tools to analyse surfaces, interfaces and thin film structures, thus providing valuable insights into the material properties.
+Spallation sources have been developed at Spallation Neutron Source (SNS) in the U.S. and ISIS Neutron and Muon Source in the U.K., which can generate pulsed neutron beams for time-of-flight experiments.
+Neutron imaging and neutron reflectometry were also developed, which are powerful tools to analyse surfaces, interfaces, and thin film structures, thus providing valuable insights into the material properties.